 More information on Fiji Women’s Fund

 For more information, see the Pacific Women website.

 Seasonal Worker Programme (SWP)

-More information can be found on the Seasonal Worker Programme Website.
+More information on Seasonal Worker Programme

 The Pacific Labour Scheme (Scheme) commenced on 1 July 2018 following a successful pilot program in northern Australia and building on the success of the Seasonal Worker Programme.
 The Scheme will help meet business demand across all sectors in rural and regional Australia.
 Workers from Kiribati, Nauru, Samoa, Solomon Islands, Tuvalu and Vanuatu are currently able to apply for low and semi-skilled employment in Australia under the Scheme.